bbc/news-weather-apps-playbook/accessibility/baseline.md

 **Consider whether text is readable on any background (coloured or otherwise) in both light and dark modes.**

 For example, take a look at the captions that overlay the article images - they could easily be completely unreadable if the text is white and the story is about [Snowmageddon](https://www.bbc.co.uk/bbcthree/article/f64389be-21fd-44ca-b135-d1e9f12624ee).

+## Out Of Scope

+Anything not included above should be considered as outside the scope of our commitment at the current time.
+This includes

+* Bold Text (iOS)
+* Motion Reduction (iOS)
+* Increase Contrast (iOS)

+(Disagree with this?
+Talk to people...
+Get buy-in and agreement... then raise a PR!)

 ## References: